ymolists/website/gitpod/docs/self-hosted/helm-deprecated/configuration/nodes.md

 ## Assign workload to Nodes

 Gitpod schedules two kinds of workloads: the Gitpod installation itself (which we refer to as _meta_) and the workspaces.
-Ideally both types of workloads run on seperate nodes to make makes scaling easier.
+Ideally both types of workloads run on separate nodes to make makes scaling easier.
 Depending on your cluster size that may not be feasible though.
 Either way, you need two node labels in your cluster:

 - `gitpod.io/workload_meta=true` which marks the "meta" nodes and